-The model puts into place a number of agile cross-government virtual "franchise businesses" based around customer segments (such as, for example, parents, motorists, disabled people).
-These franchises are responsible for gaining full understanding of their customers' needs so that they can deliver quickly and adapt to changing requirements over time in order to deliver more Comment [PFB34]: The model involves non-government parties too (NG)
+• The model puts into place a number of agile cross-government virtual "franchise businesses" based around customer segments (such as, for example, parents, motorists, disabled people).
+These franchises are responsible for gaining full understanding of their customers' needs so that they can deliver quickly and adapt to changing requirements over time in order to deliver more

 - customer centric services which in turn, is proven to drive higher service take-up and greater customer satisfaction. - Franchises provide a risk-averse operational structure that enables functionally-organised government agencies at national, regional and local to work together in a customer-focused "Delivery Community".
-They do this by: - Enabling government to create a "virtual" delivery structure focused on customer needs - Operating inside_across the existing structure_of Government (because they are owned and resourcedled by one of the existing "silos") and resourced by organisations which has a that have close links to with the relevant customer segment) including, possibly, some outside of government - Dividing the task into manageable chunks - Removing a single point of failure - Working to a new and precisely-defined operating model so as to ensure consistency - Working across and beyond government (and beyond) to manage the key risks to citizencentric service delivery - Acting as change agents inside-Government departments / agencies. - The model enables a "mixed economy" of service provision: - firstly, by providing a clear market framework within which private and voluntary sector service providers can repackage public sector content and services; and - secondly by disseminating deploying 'Web 2.0' type approaches across government that promote re-use and 'mash-ups' of existing content and services, to make this simpler and cheaper at a technical level. - The whole model is capable of being delivered using Cloud Computing - This Franchise model represents an important break-through in the shift from a traditional - e-Government approach towards citizen service transformation.
-Certainly, the model as a whole or - 974 key elements of it has been adopted successfully in governments as diverse as the UK, Hong Kong, - 975 Croatia, Abu Dhabi and Australia (where it has been adopted by both the South Australia and - 976 Queensland governments).
+They do this by: - Enabling government to create a "virtual" delivery structure focused on customer needs - Operating across the existing structure of Government (because they are led by one of the existing "silos") and resourced by organisations that have close links with the relevant customer segment including, possibly, some outside of government - Dividing the task into manageable chunks - 882 Removing a single point of failure

-- 977 It is clearly possible that alternate models may develop in future.
-But however the Transformational - 978 Government agenda develops, every government will need to find some sort of new business model - 979 along these lines, rather than continue simply to overlay technology onto an old silo-based business - 980 model built for an un-networked world.
+- Working to a new and precisely-defined operating model so as to ensure consistency - Working across and beyond government to manage the key risks to citizen-centric service delivery - 886 Acting as change agents inside-Government departments / agencies. - The model enables a "mixed economy" of service provision: - firstly, by providing a clear market framework within which private and voluntary sector service providers can repackage public sector content and services; and - secondly by deploying 'Web 2.0' type approaches across government that promote re-use and 'mash-ups' of existing content and services, to make this simpler and cheaper at a technical level. - The whole model is capable of being delivered using Cloud Computing - 894 This Franchise model represents an important break-through in the shift from a traditional - 895 e-Government approach towards citizen service transformation.
+Certainly, the model as a whole or - key elements of it has been adopted successfully in governments as diverse as the UK, Hong Kong, - 897 Croatia, Abu Dhabi and Australia (where it has been adopted by both the South Australia and - 898 Queensland governments). - 899 It is clearly possible that alternate models may develop in future.
+But however the Transformational - 900 Government agenda develops, every government will need to find some sort of new business model - 901 along these lines, rather than continue simply to overlay technology onto an old silo-based business - 902 model built for an un-networked world.